klbowman/Stock-Market-Analysis/README.md

 ## Description

-This repository is designed to uncover market trends by analyzing and visualizing data from 4,000 Kickstarter projects.
+This repository is designed to analyze stock market data.
 ### Data tab
 - Conditional formatting is used in the **State** column to color code projects as successful (green), failed (red), canceled (yellow), or live (grey).
 - The **Percent Funded** column uses a formula to uncover how much money a campaign made to reach its initial goal, and conditional formatting is used to color code funding amounts (0-99; red, 100-199; green, >200; blue).